rlhatcher/website/content/home/posts.md

 headless: true  # This file represents a page section.

 # ...
 Put Your Section Options Here (title etc.) ...
-title: Recent Posts
+title: Posts
-subtitle: ''
+subtitle: Latest project updates

 # Position of this section on the page
 weight: 20